St. Xavier's Collegiate School

 St. Xavier's Collegiate School (informally SXCS) is a private Catholic primary and secondary school for boys, located in Kolkata, West Bengal, India.
-The school was founded in 1860 by the Jesuits under the supervision of Fr.
-Henri Depelchin S.J., and it is named after St. Francis Xavier, a 16th-century Jesuit missionary to India.
-The school caters to approximately 2,300 students.
+The school was founded in 1860 by the Jesuits under the supervision of Henri Depelchin, and it is named after Francis Xavier, a 16th-century Jesuit missionary to India.
+The school has approximately 2,300 students.

 History

-The school was founded in 1860 by the Society of Jesus, an all-male Catholic religious order.
+One of the elite institutes of India, St Xavier's Collegiate school was founded in 1860 by the Society of Jesus, an all-male Catholic religious order.
 The school is named after St. Francis Xavier, a Spanish Jesuit saint.
 The founder of the school is Fr.
 Henri Depelchin, S.J., who oversaw most of the groundwork during the early years.

 San Souci theatre

 The San Souci theatre at 30 Park Street (now Mother Teresa Sarani), Kolkata-700016, was burned to the ground in 1843.
 The property was purchased by Jesuits from Belgium and became the present campus.